lacoco-lab/lacoco-lab.github.io/courses/classics-25/index.md

 ## Questions about readings

-Please register on the forum on CMS (link will be added here soon) for posting questions.
+Please register on the [forum on CMS](https://pantera.cs.uni-saarland.de/invites/E5p8m63wao) for posting questions.
-Starting from Week 4, every student submits one question about the readings by Tuesday noon.
+Every student must submit one question about the readings before each scheduled presentation session.
+The deadline is typically Tuesday at noon before the presentation day.
 Students can also submit a few more questions, the grade will be calculated as the highest score among questions (so you can also ask some basic questions on which you want clarification).

 - Submit **one question per week** (by Tuesday at noon).